April 23-26, 2024, Lausanne, Switzerland

 Pham Huy Nguyen

-EMPA, Imperial College London
+EMPA, EPFL, Imperial College London

 Massachusetts Institute of Technology